Newspaper Page Text

 idea of building our business en

-terprises.
-The depression, though
+terprises The depression, though,

-has demonstrated to the Negro
+has demons! r ated to the Negro

 more forcefully than any other

-event his sheer weakness and eco
+event hi- sh"er weakness and eco

-nomic incapacity during a critical
+nomie incapacity during a critical

-period.
-The experience of adver
+period The experience of adver

-sity should serve to teach him th
+sity should serve to teach him th<

-importance of organizing, of pov.-
+■importance of organizing, of pool

 ing his resources. of operating ef

-e financially.
-In this says Mr. Hol
+c ■ financially.
+In this says Mr. H >l

-SEEK TO STIMULATE HARLEM
+Si EK TO STIMULATE HARLEM

 BUSINESS

-By A. E. White
+Bv A. E. White

-New YorkJAll over the -eily,
+New YorkJAH over the city,

-merchants are talking sbout the
+merchants are talking about the

 progress of the Harlem Business